Weakly asymmetric facilitated exclusion process: Existence and uniqueness of the macroscopic solution

-This section is devoted to the proof of existence and uniqueness of the solution to the SHE (Definition \ref{d:she}) with Dirichlet boundary condition and initial condition $\mathcal Z_{\rm ini}=-2\delta_0'$.
-Although we follow a standard argument from \cite{walsh1986introduction} of Picard iteration (see also \cite[Section 4]{parekh2017kpz}), the initial condition that we consider is much more singular than initial condition considered in previous works, and this requires us to use refined estimates.
+This section is devoted to the proof of existence and uniqueness of the solution to the SHE (Definition \ref{d:she}) with Dirichlet boundary condition and initial condition $\mathcal Z_{\rm ini}=-2\delta_0'$, namely Proposition \ref{prop:existenceuniqueness}.
+Although we follow a standard argument from \cite{walsh1986introduction} of Picard iteration (see also \cite[Section 4]{parekh2017kpz}), the initial condition that we consider is much more singular than the one considered in previous works, and this requires us to prove refined estimates.